GLOBAL MARKETS-Shares tumble on global growth concerns; Treasury yields fall

 NEW YORK, Feb 8 Stock indexes worldwide tumbled on Monday, led by banking stocks in Europe and technology stocks on Wall Street on persisting fears of a global economic slowdown, while benchmark 10-year Treasury yields hit their lowest in a year on demand for assets deemed less risky.

-European shares extended the previous week's big losses, with the FTSEurofirst 300 index of regional shares closing at its lowest level since October 2013.
+European shares extended the previous week's big losses, with the FTSEurofirst 300 index of top regional shares closing at its lowest level since Oct.
+2013.

-Wall Street extended Friday's technology-led selloff, with the benchmark S&P 500 stock index falling as much as 2.7 percent before paring losses.
-The S&P financial index closed down 2.6 percent, with Bank of America, JPMorgan and Citigroup dragging down the index.
+Wall Street continued Friday's technology-led selloff, with the benchmark S&P 500 stock index falling as much as 2.5 percent.
+The S&P financial index fell more than 3 percent, with Bank of America, JPMorgan and Citigroup dragging down the index.

 The cost of insuring the European financial sector's senior debt against default also climbed to its highest level since late 2013.

-Global oil markets fell 3 percent to settle down for a third straight day on worries that U.S. crude stockpiles had reached new record highs, while a Saudi-Venezuela meeting to boost prices showed little progress.
+U.S. crude prices fell after a meeting between Saudi Arabia and Venezuela failed to reassure investors of measures to bolster sagging prices.

-Chesapeake shares tumbled 33 percent after sources told Reuters that the natural gas producer had tapped existing adviser Kirkland & Ellis to explore restructuring options.
+Chesapeake tumbled 34 percent after sources told Reuters that the natgas company had tapped existing adviser Kirkland & Ellis to explore restructuring options.
 Earlier, the stock halved before being halted.

-"What's getting the bulk of the attention today is concerns about the quality of bank balance sheets, and, as is always the case, the market reacts quickly and paints with a pretty broad brush," said Scott Clemons, chief investment strategist at Brown Brothers Harriman in New York.
+"We need oil to stabilize to provide some confidence for investors, partly because to a degree, investors' stress is high, earnings visibility is low, and market internals continue to weaken," said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management in Minneapolis.

 Europe's broad FTSEurofirst 300 index closed 3.38 percent lower at 1,239.73.

-Benchmark 10-year Treasury yields hit a one-year low of 1.7330 percent, as the stock market decline and concerns about slowing global growth increased investor appetite for safe-haven government debt.
+Benchmark 10-year Treasury yields reached a one-year low of 1.7350 percent, as the stock market decline and concerns about slowing global growth increased investor appetite for safe-haven government debt.

-"There's a complete risk-off trade around the world and U.S. Treasuries have notably become a clear beneficiary of that risk-off tone," said Justin Lederer, Treasury strategist at Cantor Fitzgerald in New York.
+"Weakness in global equities is adding pressure on Treasuries," said Ian Lyngen, senior government bond strategist at CRT Capital in Stamford, Connecticut, in reference to yields.

-The dollar fell to its lowest level against the yen since November 2014 of 115.170 yen, after doubts about the effectiveness of the Bank of Japan's negative interest-rate policy drove investors back into the safe-haven currency.
+The dollar fell to its lowest level against the yen since Nov.
+2014 of 115.170 yen, partly on doubts about the effectiveness of the Bank of Japan's negative interest rate policy.

-Safe-haven spot gold reached a peak of $1,200.60 an ounce, its highest since June 22.
-(Additional reporting by Jemima Kelly, Nigel Stephenson and Susan Fenton in London, Dion Rabouin and Tariro Mzezewa in New York and Abhiram Nandakumar in Bengaluru; Editing by Nick Zieminski and Meredith Mazzilli)
+Safe-haven spot gold reached a peak of $1,200.60 an ounce, its strongest since June 22.
+(Additional reporting by Jemima Kelly, Nigel Stephenson and Susan Fenton in London, Dion Rabouin and Tariro Mzezewa in New York and Abhiram Nandakumar in Bengaluru; Editing by Bernadette Baum and Nick Zieminski)

 * U.S. FDA acknowledges receipt of Shire's new drug application for SHP465 for ADHD